2000 -- Finally safe from Y2K, Eric Elbogen moves from his home town of Los Angeles to New York City.

 2018 – Eric has a dream about a centaur named David Bowie who attempts to convince him to revive Say Hi.
 After much pacing, he eventually relents and makes a catchy rock record called Caterpillar Centipede, his twelfth since 2001.
 The record is released by Euphobia and an extensive Living Room tour is planned.
 Sans any amplification, Eric spends the fall playing acoustic renditions of all the Say Hi, Say Hi To Your Mom and Werewolf Diskdrive hits to polite, cheerful audiences in strangers’ living rooms.
 All parties involved consider each other to be new, best friends forever.

 2019 – An anonymous benefactor commissions Eric to conduct a ground-breaking set of psychological experiments that eventually become the basis of the Diamonds & Donuts record.
 In November, the record is announced, and meticulous, weekly descriptions of the nitty-gritty of each experiment begin getting posted.

-2020 – Diamonds & Donuts is released in February and Eric embarks on another lengthy Living Room tour in March and April (this never happened, but was rescheduled for September and October).
+2020 – Diamonds & Donuts is released in February and Eric embarks on another lengthy Living Room tour in March and April (this never happened, but was rescheduled as Living Zoom Shows in September and October).
 Once again, those in attendance become Eric's new best friends (and vice versa).
-At the time this history was written, it's unclear what the rest of 2020 holds for Say Hi, but Eric is hopeful that there will be some international tour dates and enough interest in the Say Hi Patreon to allow Eric to follow through on a number of future Say Hi records he has planned.
+At the time this history was written, it's unclear what the rest of 2020 holds for Say Hi, but Eric is hopeful that there will be enough interest in the Say Hi Patreon to allow Eric to follow through on a number of future Say Hi records he has planned.